-3.4 An Improved Message Scheduling and Drop strategy: ISDSRP
+3.4 Improved Message Scheduling and Drop Strategy: ISDSRP

-The estimation method of $m_i(T_i)$ for SD-SRP is shown in Fig. 6, which is a suitable method in most cases.
-However, due to the reason that the nodes in different branches could not exchange information, inaccurate situations exist, which are shown in Fig. 7.
-As shown in Fig. 7, nodes A and B are in different branches, so they could not exchange the heights of their branches.
-For node A, it records time t_0 and t_1 , but for node B, it records t_0 to t_3 .
-Therefore, they could not know the dissemination progresses of other branches, so they do an imprecise estimation for $m_i(T_i)$.
+The estimation method of $m_i(T_i)$ for SDSRP is shown in Fig.6, which is a suitable method in most cases.
+However, due to that the nodes in different branches could not exchange information, inaccurate situations exist, which are shown in Fig.7.
+As shown in Fig.7, nodes A and B are in different branches, and thus they could not exchange the heights of their branches.
+For node A, it records time t_0 and time t_1 , but for node B, it records $t_0 \sim t_3$.
+Therefore, they could not know the dissemination progresses of other branches, and thus they do an imprecise estimation for $m_i(T_i)$.